tanchangde/lixingr/README.md

 ### Configuration

-- Register and log in to Lixinger, then acquire a `Token` from the [Open Platform](https://www.lixinger.com/open/api/token).
+- Register and log in to lixinger, then acquire a `Token` from the [Open Platform](https://www.lixinger.com/open/api/token).
 - Enter `file.edit("~/.Renviron")` in the R console, then append a new line to the opened file: `TOKEN_LIXINGER = "acquired Token"`, save and